-No office maintaining an educational record of a student will disclose any personally identifiable information from that record to anyone other than the student him/herself without the written consent of the student except:
+No office maintaining an educational record of a student will disclose any personally identifiable information from that record to anyone other than the student him/her/themselves without the written consent of the student except:

-d.
-To an agency to which the student has applied for or from which he/she has received financial aid, or which has made decisions concerning eligibility, amount, conditions, or enforcement of such aid.
+- d.
+To an agency to which the student has applied for or from which he/she/they has received financial aid, or which has made decisions concerning eligibility, amount, conditions, or enforcement of such aid.

 The following information related to a student is considered “directory information” and the College reserves the right to disclose it to anyone inquiring without the student’s consent unless the student informs the Office of the Registrar in writing on the Non-Disclosure Form (available in the Office of the Registrar) that no information about him/her is to be made public:

 - Major field of study

 - Participation in officially recognized activities and sports (including weight and height of members of athletic teams)

 - Dates of attendance

 - Most recent previous educational institution attended by the student.

 A new form for non-disclosure must be completed each academic year.